John Norton (divine): Career

-Norton was born at Bishop's Stortford, Hertfordshire, England.
+Norton was born at Bishop's Stortford, Hertfordshire, England on May 6, 1606.
 He was educated at Peterhouse, Cambridge (BA 1627), and ordained in his native town.
 He became a Puritan and sailed in 1634 to New England, landing at Plymouth, Massachusetts in 1635.
 He was 'called' to the new settlement of Ipswich, Massachusetts and ordained 'teacher' there in 1638.

 He was an active member of the convention that formed The Cambridge Platform in 1648, and was a contributor to its drafting.
 In 1652 he became a colleague of John Wilson at the First Church in Boston, where he succeeded John Cotton as minister.
 In the following years, Norton became a leading opponent of the Antinomians and a chief instigator of the persecution of the Quakers in New England.
 However, he, along with Wilson, privately opposed the conviction and execution of Ann Hibbins for witchcraft.
 Mrs. Hibbins was hanged on June 19, 1656.
 She was the third person to be executed for witchcraft in Boston.

 In 1662 he accompanied Governor Simon Bradstreet as agent of the Massachusetts Bay Colony to present an address to King Charles II after his Restoration, and to petition on behalf of New England.
 The king assured them that he would confirm the charter of the colony, but he required that justice should be administered in his name, and attached other conditions that the colonists regarded as arbitrary.
 Upon the return of the agents to Massachusetts, they were regarded with suspicion, and the report was circulated that they had sold the liberties of the country.
 This undermined Norton's popularity as a preacher, and it is supposed that it hastened his death.
-He died, aged 56, in Boston, Massachusetts.
+He died, aged 56, in Boston, Massachusetts on April 5, 1663.

 He was renowned for his scholarship, a prolific author and polemicist.
 He wrote the first Latin book composed in the Colonies in 1645, which was published three years later in 1648, and his life of John Cotton was the first separately-issued biography to be published there in 1658.